syvrc/zenitsu/README.md

 ## zenitsu
 ![image](/assets/3d%20front.png)
-> I made a zenitsu keychain that has 2 LEDs for its eyes that fade on in the dark with a photoresistor and capacitor, it also has puh button to turn the LEDs off even in the dark.
+> I made a zenitsu keychain that has 2 LEDs for its eyes that fade on in the dark with a photoresistor and capacitor, it also has a push button to turn the LEDs off even in the dark.

 ## Schematic